-Its boundaries and Sphere of Influence are coterminous as shown on the enclosed map.
+Its boundaries and Sphere of Influence are not coterminous.
+The District contains 1,782 acres and the sphere of influence encompasses 2,100 acres, as shown on the enclosed map.

 Proposed Sphere Changes

 The District proposes no changes in its Sphere of Influence or boundaries.